A craft event for families and children to enjoy on Halloween

 3. Halloween window decorations

-To get into the Halloween mood, we recommend decorating your windows with stencils or stickers .
+To create a Halloween atmosphere, we recommend decorating your windows with stencils and stickers .

-You can enjoy the Halloween atmosphere from outside by using stencils to draw ghosts and spider webs , or by sticking silhouettes cut out of black paper on your windows.
+You can enjoy the Halloween atmosphere from outside by using stencils to draw ghosts and spider webs , or by cutting out silhouettes from black paper and sticking them on your windows.

 At night, the silhouette of the windows stands out, and combined with the light from outside, it creates a fantastical atmosphere.